|

 waiting,

-as his hunched coalminers body
+hunched coalminers body

 trudged up the path,